Click blue links below

 background and credentials?

-website is viewe'd by over a million visitors from 217 countries (statistics are
+Today the website is viewed by over a million visitors from 217 countries (statistics are documented by Google Analytics.

 start ranking the

 I made my first list when I was a boy and dreamed of seeing the wonders of the world.

 My list changed from a personal to a consensus list after I showed it to some seasoned travelers I had met in Machu Picchu in 1968.
 They had a great time comparing their personal choices with my top 100 list - and said that it inspired them to want to travel more.

 Their reaction encouraged me to enrich my list by researching a consensus of knowledgeable travelers who could give unbiased, global-scoped opinions for the benefit of other travelers.

 on an anyone-can-vote poll?

 No, I would never do that.

 There is no way to determine accurately the qualifications and impartiality of online voters.

 Most voters who participate in mass anyone-can-vote travel polls have not traveled sufficiently to make an informed global judgment.
 They tend to be regionally biased, which means that the countries with the most voters are going to have an unfair advantage.
 They also tend to be text-messaging teenagers with limited travel knowledge.